byterubpay/byterub-site/_posts/2019-04-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-08.md

 **\<sarang>** This means that if we take these numbers as correct, CLSAG gives us smaller \_and\_ faster signatures
 **\<sarang>** Note that the linked branch is for example purposes only
 **\<sarang>** There are a few new underlying functions that would need review
-**\<suraeNoether>** a 15% gain in verification time, after a year of blockchain growth, is equivalent to a really large gain in overall download+sync time, saving future nodes the time it takes to start mining monero... and that's true even if we boost ring sizes moderately to ring size 13-14, based on sarang's numbers: we will still have an overall gain in download+sync time after a year. i'm not sure if i recommend that yet,
+**\<suraeNoether>** a 15% gain in verification time, after a year of blockchain growth, is equivalent to a really large gain in overall download+sync time, saving future nodes the time it takes to start mining byterub... and that's true even if we boost ring sizes moderately to ring size 13-14, based on sarang's numbers: we will still have an overall gain in download+sync time after a year. i'm not sure if i recommend that yet,
 **\<suraeNoether>** though.
 **\<suraeNoether>** tiny changes in verification time mean huge swings in space capacity, if we count download+sync time as our metric.
 **\<sarang>** Reminder that the space savings are 320 bytes per spent input (each spent input is a separate signature)
 **\<ArticMine>** How does size compare?
 **\<sarang>** ^^
-**\<suraeNoether>** it will be delightful to see the graph of monero blockchain size over time one year from clsag implementation
+**\<suraeNoether>** it will be delightful to see the graph of byterub blockchain size over time one year from clsag implementation
 **\<suraeNoether>** that'll be the good nooch
 **\<sarang>** Any questions or comments on CLSAG as it currently stands?
 **\<sarang>** There is currently no decision to use this, nor a timeline